scala-steward/drt-cirium/README.md

 sbt run | tee cirium.log
 ```

-Make sure to replace `<secret>` with your actual Cirium API credentials from Kubernetes secrets.
+Make sure to replace `<secret>` with your actual Cirium API credentials from Kubernetes secrets

+You'll need to be connected to the ACP prod VPN to access secrets

+`kubectl -n drt-preprod get secrets cirium -o yaml`

 CIRIUM_APP_ID is from cirium -> app_id